 Creatopia® offers every creator the opportunity to see their creations get published in our magazine.

 We’d love to see your work in all media, all year round!
-Here are two different ways to submit.
+Here’s how to submit.

 Call for Contributions

-Contributions welcomed include short stories, poetry, humor, home and lifestyle, cooking, recipes, interviews, project/how-to, general nonfiction, music, and other creative pieces related to the theme.
+Contributions welcomed include short stories, poetry, humor, home and lifestyle, cooking, recipes, interviews, project/how-to, general non-fiction, and other creative pieces related to the theme.
 Biased, discriminatory, or promotional content will not be accepted.

 Tips for Getting Published